 Moreover, developers can use the Flow Playground GUI to learn Cadence without any additional setup.

 Dapper Labs introduced tools to help developers get started on Flow.
 They have also given developers easier methods of implementing smart contracts on the network and error logging.

 The first method is upgradeable smart contracts.
 Initially, the Ethereum developers did not allow developers to change smart contract code once it was launched on the network.
 They did this to prevent malicious conduct in smart contract conditions.
 In practice, however, many smart contract code iterations contained problems that affected the entire network.

-Users can see if a smart contract is in a beta state or not to decide between finalized or beta smart contracts.
-Once developers complete their updates, they can finalize the smart contract.
+Users can see whether a smart contract is in a beta state and decide between finalised or beta smart contracts.
+Once developers complete their updates, they can finalise the smart contract.
 After that, the code becomes immutable.

 Many define blockchain speed as the time it takes for a transaction to reach finality.
 This means that the transaction is permanently included in the blockchain.
 Bitcoin takes about 1 hour.
 Ethereum takes about 6 minutes, but Flow takes seconds.

 It allows users to receive feedback on their transaction after the Consensus Nodes assign their transaction to a block.
 They can accept a locally verified transaction or wait until the sealed transactions are included in the blockchain.
 Finality takes around 10 seconds.

 Flow makes it easier for consumers to use and create applications on the network.
 First, Flow allows human-readable security messages.
 These messages inform users what permissions they give for transaction authorisation.
 Also, the messages notify users of what kind of changes a transaction can make.